tp-427/Python/readme.md

   2.)
 Use "git status" to check everything is ready for pushing.
   3.)
 Use "git commit -m"randomtext"" the Commit needs a message, which is the -m, a second -m can be used for description.
   4.)
 Use "git push" to send the project to the remote repo where the project is hosted.

+  Gonna need to practice this everyday until it feels normal.
+  1.)
+Can use "git pull" after the initial "git clone <insert https copied from github>"